JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ### What is #SmartCustody?

-> _**"The use of advanced cryptographic tools to improve the care, maintenance, control, and protection of digital assets."**_
+> _**"The use of risk management to improve the care, maintenance, control, and protection of digital assets."**_
 >

 Our goals:

-* To raise the bar on best practices for digital-asset custodianship by building a greater understanding of different custody use cases, risk models, and adversary threats.
+* To improve digital-asset custodianship by building a greater understanding of different custody scenarios, risk models, and threats.
 * To prepare for new custody technologies that break old models for custodianship.

-To accomplish these goals, we are creating a series of best-practices white papers and also offering a series of different workshops on these topics.
-We are additionally collaborating with cryptographic industry and regulatory stakeholders to establish standards, improve best practices, and create new cryptographic key-management and custody technologies.
+To accomplish these goals, we are creating a series of best-practices white papers and also offering a series of workshops on these topics.
+We are also collaborating with cryptographic industry and regulatory stakeholders to establish standards, improve best practices, and create new cryptographic key-management and custody technologies.

 This is the first of our [#SmartCustody](https://www.SmartCustody.com) best-practices white papers.
-To be informed of the release of future best-practices and other educational white papers and to learn about future workshops, subscribe to our email newsletter at https://tinyletter.com/SmartCustody.
+To be informed of the release of future white papers and to learn about future workshops, subscribe to our email newsletter at https://tinyletter.com/SmartCustody.

 ### The #SmartCustody Team